 PLU is first and foremost an educational institution.
 Hazing prevention policies, and response procedures for hazing incidents, grow from and embody the institution’s mission.
 Membership in clubs, organizations, and other university-affiliated groups can increase leadership and service potential; provide athletic, recreational, intellectual and spiritual opportunities; and otherwise contribute positively to personal and social development of our students.
 Where membership is linked with involvement in hazing activities, the educational purpose of the endeavor is compromised and safety of students is endangered.
 Hazing is therefore prohibited by university policy.

-A. Policy Statement and Definition
+Policy Statement and Definition

 In conjunction with Washington State Law (RCW 28B.10.901 and RCW 28B.10.902), PLU defines hazing as any act of initiation (committed by a person, whether individually or in concert with others) into a student organization, athletic team or living group, or any pastime or amusement engaged in with respect to that organization or group with or without the consent of the participant(s), which: